 The practice had made reasonable adjustments for patients with access requirements, including access to treatment rooms on the ground floor, accessible toilet facilities, a hearing induction loop and written information available in a range of type fonts.
-The practice also had installed light beacons to alert deaf patients to the audio fire alarm.

 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.